MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 In principle, I will give the lecture in person in the physical classroom.
 I will open a virtual classroom link to live stream the lectures (refer to Canvas for the links).
-If I cannot give the physical lecture due to expected situations, I will make an announcement on Canvas to give the lecture in the virtual classroom.
+If I cannot give the physical lecture due to unexpected situations, I will make an announcement on Canvas to give the lecture in the virtual classroom.

 It is important to notice that when I give the lecture in the physical classroom, the virtual classroom will be muted and not be actively monitored.
 It is very challenging for me to pay attention to both the physical and virtual audiences, and priority will be given to people who attend the physical classroom.